ivarne/django_regnskap/README.md

 ### List of dependencies:

 Installable using easy_install:
-django version 1.8  # Later versions will not work openpyxl    # to enable Excel export dropbox     # for dropbox upload and make security copies of files mathplotlib # for making graphs
+django version 1.8  # Later versions will not workdocumentation openpyxl    # to enable Excel export dropbox     # for dropbox upload and make security copies of files mathplotlib # for making graphs